mtgjson/mtgjson-website/docs/data-structures/legalities/README.md

 > Possible parent property: `legalities`

-::: tip
+::: warning
-Below, [Sol Ring](https://scryfall.com/card/c18/222/sol-ring) is used as an example data structure.
+Below, [Sol Ring](https://scryfall.com/card/c18/222/sol-ring) is used as an example in the data structure.
 :::

 ### Data Properties